A traditional aromatic Moroccan dish using fragrant Harissa Paste which can be served with yogurt.

 METHOD

-3 Add the harissa paste and dried spices, stirring quickly to combine with the onions and cook for 1 minute.
-Loosen with a little vegetable stock if it starts to stick.
+Add the harissa paste and spices and mix into the onion and garlic mixture.
+Cook for around 1 minute and add a little water if it starts to stick.

-5 White the tagine is cooking, cook the bulgar wheat by placing boiled water in a pan.
-Add the bulgar wheat and simmer for 8-10 minutes until soft.
-Drain and leave to stand with the lid on.
+While the tagine is cooking, cook the bulgar wheat in boiling water in the pan for around 8-10 minutes until soft. (follow the instructions on the packet).
+Drain and leave with the lid on.

-6 Add the chickpeas to the squash mixture and cook for a final 5 minutes.
+Add the chickpeas to the tagine and cook for a final 5 minutes.
+Taste and add salt and pepper if needed.

-7 Chop the fresh parsley and sprinkle over the tagine and serve with the bulgar wheat.
+Finely chop the parsley, sprinkle over the tagine and serve with the bulgar wheat.

 TIP